LLNL/llnl.github.io/radiuss/policies/build-content.md

 [![Generic badge](https://img.shields.io/badge/R.bld-3-yellow.svg)]()  **Provide build options for production (optimized) and debug deployments.**

 >Rationale
 >: Production versions should not be compiled with debug symbols and should include platform-specific optimizations so long as they pass all tests.
-Debug versions should be avialable for users who can self-assess bugs and thus provide more specific bug reports or fixes.
+Debug versions should be available for users who can self-assess bugs and thus provide more specific bug reports or fixes.
 >
 >Ref
 >: *Smart Libraries practice 19*